Great Writing Begins with a Sizzling Start

 Now that your students have explored how texts use different styles to begin, it’s time to put it into practise.
 This Action Activity is designed to develop many different styles of writing and can be used for ANY text type.

-- Choose one of the topics on the card or download.
+- Choose one of the topics on the card, download or below.

 - Give students 1 minute to write a Sizzling Start for the Sizzling Starts Style ‘Action’.